ATTORNEYS

 Sarah Span

-Since transitioning from government service, Sarah has dedicated her practice exclusively to Family Law.
-Her breadth of experience, litigation skill, and client- centered approach enable her to guide clients through some of the most personal and impactful challenges of their lives.
+Since transitioning from government service as a criminal prosecutor, Sarah has dedicated her practice exclusively to Family Law.
+Her breadth of experience, litigation skill, and client-centered approach enable her to guide clients through some of the most personal and impactful challenges of their lives.

 At Neiley & Morris, we understand that family relationships form the foundation of individual well-being and long-term success.
 With this in mind, we devote ourselves fully to our clients and deliver legal services rooted in excellence, integrity, and unwavering commitment.